markdicker/vandergraaf-s3-storage/README.md

 © Mark Dicker

-This module stores generated poages on S3.
+This module stores generated pages on S3.
 A similar plugin can be written to upload to git or bibucket instead.

 Dependencies